 Software as a Service (SaaS) is a miraculous software solution that enables the processing, storage, and sharing of information to no longer depend on you.
 These tasks take place directly on a server located in a Data Center, making the application accessible online at all times.
 This is nothing less than a revolution when comparing to how things were done 20 years ago.

-Established tech companies and startups are demanding the cloud based model.
+Established tech companies and startups are asking the cloud based model.
 It allows them to easily create, test, and integrate a solution, while lowering infrastructure overheads and integration time.
-The Harvard Business Review reported that an entrepreneurs specializing in payment options reduced his integration time from 18 months to only 5 weeks.
+The Harvard Business Review reported that an entrepreneur specializing in payment options reduced his integration time from 18 months to only 5 weeks.
 Such benefits have such a positive impact that SaaS could transform the software landscape.